ericarlier/ccloud-to-ccloud-replication/README.md

 4. `terraform apply`
 5. if terraform applied successfully, you shall see a new sub-directory `load`: `cd load`
 6. You may need to wait a few minutes for the full infrastructure to be really up and then `./loadReplicator.sh` -> This script will load the replicator config through the Kafka Connect REST API

+## License
+The project is licensed under the Apache 2 license.